ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the Ready Event for Connections established using Initiate.

 ~~~
-Connection -> InitiateError<>
+Connection -> InitiateError<reason?>
 ~~~

-An InitiateError occurs either when the set of transport properties and security parameters cannot be fulfilled on a Connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the local and/or remote endpoints; when the remote specifier cannot be resolved; or when no transport-layer connection can be established to the remote endpoint (e.g. because the remote endpoint is not accepting connections, the application is prohibited from opening a Connection by the operating system, or the establishment attempt has timed out for any other reason).
+An InitiateError occurs either when the set of transport properties and security parameters cannot be fulfilled on a Connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the local and/or remote endpoints; when the remote specifier cannot be resolved; when there is any other issue prior to attempting to establish a transport-layer connection; or when no transport-layer connection can be established to the remote endpoint (e.g. because the remote endpoint is not accepting connections, the application is prohibited from opening a Connection by the operating system, or the establishment attempt has timed out for any other reason).